basitali111/linter-setup/ror/README.md

    *not sure how to use npm?
 Read [this](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).*

 2. Copy [.stylelintrc.json](./.stylelintrc.json) to the root directory of your project.
-3. **Do not make any changes in config files - they represent style guidelines that you share with your tem - which is a group of all Microverse students.**
+3. **Do not make any changes in config files - they represent style guidelines that you share with your tem - which is a group of all Chill Academy students.**
    - If you think that change is necessary - open a [Pull Request in this repository](../README.md#contributing) and let your code reviewer know about it.
 4. Run `npx stylelint "**/*.{css,scss}"` on the root of your directory of your project.
 5. Fix linter errors.